abea/abea.github.io/about.md

 permalink: /about/
 ---

 Howdy.
-I am a front end web developer based in Ithaca, NY.
-I specialize in and love learning about responsive, accessible, and highly usable web development.
+I am a front end developer and proponent of building efficient, accessible, and highly usable web experiences.

 I've always appreciated the power of the web, but [took a roundabout way to becoming a developer]({{ site.config.linkedin }}).
 I earned a B.A. in communication from Marist and and M.A. in the same from Virginia Tech.
 I then ran social media and email for a couple of great climate change organizations, was a project manager and digital strategist, eventually managing a digital communications team for an international nonprofit.
 Moving far from the big cities was the push I needed to go into coding full time.